berkeleygamelab/PictureYourself/README.md

 PictureYourself
 ===============

-Project Description: The Picture Yourself application tries to put visual storytelling practices such as the "selfie" to work in helping improve college access and providing students with a tool for navigating the college process from beginning to end.
+Project Description: The Picture Yourself application uses visual storytelling practices like the "selfie" to help improve college access and provide students with a tool for navigate the college process.

 To run this app locally: